For assistance in determining flood zones, please call 352-334-5069 or click here for our online map viewer

 And if I just Rent or am in a Condo?

-As a tennant, you could also be impacted by a flood.
+As a tenant, you could also be impacted by a flood.
 The owner may not have a insurance policy, or if they do, may not have a policy that covers contents, thus putting you at risk for great financial loss if a flood was to occur.
 Renters flood insurance policies are available to cover your contents, both residential and commercial, including if you live in a condo where the association owns or maintains the exterior and structure.
 Click here for more information or contact your agent.

 Community Rating System: Gainesville participates in the NFIP Community Rating System, a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.
 Flood insurance premiums are discounted to reflect the reduced flood risk resulting from community actions.
 Gainesville has a class rating of 7, meaning that property owners within the City limits are entitled to a flood insurance discount of approximately 15% in Special Flood Hazard Area Zones A and AE, and a 5% discount in Non-Special Flood Hazard Area Zone X.